OILFIELDS, STALINGRAD TARGETS IN SUMMER CAMPAIGN

 Left: German infantry try to find cover in the wilderness of rubble that Stalingrad had become.
 Photo from September 23, 1942.
 Bitter fighting raged for every factory, rubble-strewn street, house, basement, stairwell, and sewer.
 What the Soviets lost by day they regained by night.
 The Germans called this ever-present, often unseen urban warfare Rattenkrieg (“Rat War”).
 They bitterly joked about capturing the kitchen but still having to fight for the living room and the bedroom.

 Right: Stalingrad’s shattered city center, date unknown but likely autumn 1942.
 The Battle of Stalingrad bled the German Army dry and turned the war in the East decisively against Nazi Germany.
-With only minor interruptions, the Red Army launched a two-year rollback of the German war machine that ended in Berlin in May 1945.
+With only minor interruptions, the Red Army launched a 2‑year rollback of the German war machine that ended in Berlin in May 1945.
 For the heroism of its defenders, Stalingrad was one of four cities awarded the title “Hero City” in 1945.

 Battle of Stalingrad, August 23, 1942, to February 2, 1943